stefansphtr/List-of-GIt-Commands/README.md

 Use Case:

 Suppose you're working on a project with a team, and you're all pushing changes to the same remote repository.
 You've been working on the 'feature' branch locally, and you want to get the latest changes that your teammates have pushed to the 'feature' branch on the remote repository.
 You would navigate to your local 'feature' branch and then run `git pull`.
 This would fetch the latest version of the 'feature' branch from the remote repository and merge it into your local 'feature' branch.
-If there are any conflicts between your local version and the remote version, you would need to resolve them before the merge can complete.
+If there are any conflicts between your local version and the remote version, you would need to resolve them before the merge can be complete.

 ## Merge